ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: Acknowledgments

-This work has been fully funded by the project Research and Development of Algorithms for Construction of Digital Human Technological Components supported by the Advanced Knowledge Center in Immersive Technologies (AKCIT), with financial resources from the PPI IoT/Manufatura 4.0 / PPI HardwareBR of the MCTI grant number 057/2023, signed with EMBRAPII. }
+This work has been fully/partially funded by the project Research and Development of Algorithms for Construction of Digital Human Technological Components supported by Advanced Knowledge Center in Immersive Technologies (AKCIT), with financial resources from the PPI IoT of the MCTI grant number 057/2023, signed with EMBRAPII.